How to Move with Your Pets in NYC | Professionals Movers

 Go Slow

 It’s easy to put off packing until the last minute, but for your and your pet’s sake, start early.
 Pets will absolutely notice changes in the house.
-Big changes, loud noises and sudden activity sends alarm bells in their mind that something’s different.
+Big changes, loud noises, and sudden activity send alarm bells in their mind that something’s different.
 And, for the most part, they respond with fear and anxiety.

 In order to reduce their stress, take it slow and stretch the process out over a few days at the very least.
-Although the earlier you start, the more calm you and your pet will be come moving day.
+Although the earlier you start, the calmer you and your pet will be on moving day.
 If you have the room, start putting together your boxes a few weeks before your move.
 You can even start packing!
 Focus on a single room at a time and make sure to leave their belongings out until moving day.
-Your pet might be curious about the new items and check them out, but once they’ll get used to them within a few days.
+Your pet might be curious about the new items and check them out, but once they get used to them, within a few days.
 The idea is to condition them ahead of time to reduce potential disruptions as you get closer to your actual move date.
-Just make sure you know where your pets are before you close up the boxes as you don’t want to accidentally pack them up!
+Just make sure you know where your pets are before you close up the boxes, as you don’t want to accidentally pack them up!

 Avoid Changing Your Routine as Much as Possible